How to Grow and Care for Rubber Tree (Ficus elastica)

 A horizontal image of two rubber trees growing on either side of a river, the branches have been trained to join together creating a bridge.

-Roots of the plant are extraordinarily tough and highly flexible, so these bridges sometimes survived for hundreds of years.
+The roots are extraordinarily tough and highly flexible, so these bridges sometimes survived for hundreds of years.

-Rubber tree is also known as a banyan plant, a part of the epiphyte or strangler fig family.
 When given ideal growing conditions, this plant can overtake an area with buttressed roots that spread for hundreds of feet in some instances.

 Roots can even grow aerially, reaching between trees.